Chronic Lyme disease

 Chronic Lyme disease (CLD) is the name used by some people with non-specific symptoms, such as fatigue, muscle pain, and cognitive dysfunction to refer to their condition, even if there is no evidence that they had Lyme disease.
 Both the label and the belief that these people's symptoms are caused by this particular infection are generally rejected by medical professionals.
 Chronic Lyme disease is distinct from post-treatment Lyme disease syndrome, a set of lingering symptoms which may persist after successful antibiotic treatment of infection with Lyme-causing Borrelia bacteria, and which may have similar symptoms to those associated with CLD.

 Despite numerous studies, there is no evidence that symptoms associated with CLD are caused by any persistent infection.
-The symptoms attributed to chronic Lyme are in many cases likely due to fibromyalgia or chronic fatigue syndrome.
+The symptoms attributed to chronic Lyme are in many cases likely due to fibromyalgia or myalgic encephalomyelitis.
 Fibromyalgia can be triggered by an infection, and antibiotics are not a safe or effective treatment for post-infectious fibromyalgia.
 Fatigue, joint and muscle pain are also experienced by a minority of people following antibiotic treatment for Lyme disease.

 A number of alternative health products are promoted for chronic Lyme disease, of which possibly the most controversial and harmful is long-term antibiotic therapy, particularly intravenous antibiotics.
 Recognised authorities advise against long-term antibiotic treatment for Lyme disease, even where some symptoms persist post-treatment.

 In the United States, after disciplinary proceedings by state medical licensing boards, a subculture of "Lyme literate" physicians has successfully lobbied for specific legal protections, exempting them from the standard of care and science-based treatment guidelines.
 Such legislation has been criticised as an example of "legislative alchemy", the process whereby pseudomedicine is legislated into practice.
 Some doctors view the promotion of chronic Lyme disease as an example of health fraud.